By Clare Absher RN BSN Last Updated 8/8/2019

-Cancer is a leading cause of death in seniors as well as the general population in the United States.
-Home-based cancer care is a relatively common practice abroad and has recently been gaining momentum in the US.
+Home-based cancer care is a relatively common practice abroad and has recently been gaining momentum in the United States.
 Improved quality of care with successful management of many cancer-related symptoms and complications is feasible in the home setting.
-However, keep in mind while it is often desirable to avoid hospitalizations in patients with cancer, hospital-level care may sometimes be unavoidable.
+However, keep in mind that hospital-level care may sometimes be unavoidable.

 Clearly folks undergoing cancer treatments benefit by avoiding tedious travel to medical appointments.
 When faced with extreme fatigue and relentless pain, leaving the home is always a major struggle.
 Moreover, reducing the risk of exposure to life-threatening infections is vital for vulnerable immunosuppressed cancer patients.
 Avoiding crowds by staying within the safety of home is undoubtedly the smarter choice for most cancer patients.

-Cancer treatments can also cause patients to become more self-conscious due to distorted body images.
+It is only natural to be aware of the visible side effects that result from cancer and it's treatments.
 Hair loss, facial swelling, bloated bellies, and skeletal body frames all contribute to embarrassment and insecurity.
 Circumventing unnecessary shame when forced to be in public places is yet another benefit of cancer care at home.

-As a former Hospice nurse for almost two decades, I have witnessed the huge advantages that in-home care offers cancer patients.
+Throughout my career as a home health nurse, I witnessed the huge advantages that in-home care offers cancer patients.
 Although often anxious following discharge from the hospital, these folks found comfort in no time at home surrounded by caring family.
 Similarly, family caregivers that I encountered who initially felt overwhelmed were soon learning and performing caregiving duties adeptly.
 I readily discovered that most families are grateful for this special opportunity to care for their loved ones at home.
 Likewise, their loved ones are appreciative of the genuine compassionate care given to them in their homes.

 As a primary caregiver for my late husband Jeff who was diagnosed with stage 4 prostate cancer, I experienced first-hand the advantages of cancer care at home.
 In addition to the aforementioned benefits, Jeff especially cherished having his grown children live with him during his final year.
 Although at times bittersweet knowing it would be our last celebrations, we enjoyed spending our holidays, anniversaries, and birthdays together with our family and close friends.